-The most impressive remaining attraction of Chusonji is the golden hall - Konjikido (a designated national treasure).
-The intricately crafted article was crafted with gold leaves, mother of pearl, lacquer, paint and wood/metal.
+The most impressive remaining attraction of Chusonji is the golden hall - Konjikido, a designated national treasure.
+The intricately crafted article is decorated with gold leaves, mother of pearl, lacquer, paint and wood/metal.
 It is truly a marvel and gives you a sense of Hiraizumi's golden days.

 The Hondo is the main hall which is shown in the first picture above.

 The walk up is gorgeous with towering Japanese pine and cedar, some patches of bamboo closer to the top - you'll also come across some viewing spots of the city.
 Although I can recommend Chusonji all year around, its autumn scenery is breathtaking.
-Last year, the trees were lit up during peak foliage.
+Every autumn, the trees are lit up during peak foliage.

 I always feel an incredibly deep sense of serenity walking around Chusonji and have made sure for the last couple of years to make it my first temple visit of the year.